Paramboia/pokemon-fusion/app/api/generate/README.md

 2. **Fallback Flows**:
    - If GPT-4 Vision description fails: Use generic enhancement prompt with GPT-image-1
-   - If GPT Image Enhancement fails: Use the initial Replicate Blend image
+   - If GPT Image Enhancement fails: Use the Simple Method (one of the original Pokémon images)
    - If Replicate Blend fails: Use the Simple Method (one of the original Pokémon images)
    - If all methods fail: Fall back to the Simple Method (one of the original Pokémon images)